stevensmi/pipin/README.md

 Now you should see the first 4 LEDS flashing.

-In principle this command simple runs the LEDTest class which is in the testbin folder.
-However because Pipin uses the pi4j-core to access the I2C bus this also needs to be in the classpath.
+In principle this command simple runs the LEDTest class out of the JAR file.
+However because Pipin uses the pi4j-core to access the I2C bus its JAR file needs to be available in the "lib" folder.
 For this to access the /dev/i2c-1 device it needs to use a native Linux library which is also in the "lib" folder.

 Compiling Pipin
 ---------------

 Pipin includes a Eclipse Java project for easy compilation.
 You can do this on any computer that run Java and then use the results to you RPi.

-For easy testing the class files have already be created and are available in the "testbin" folder.
+Alternatively the Java can be compile on the Raspberry Pi using "ant".

 Software to install
 -------------------